standardshub/markdown_guidelines/content/en/document_structure.md

 * Try to create titles for sections, figures, and tables that are short and without special characters.

 ## Definitions & Abbreviations
 The features described in this section are only available in MD2HTML v2.1.x.
-Previous versions cannot render `definitions` and `descriptions` as presented here.
+Previous versions cannot render `definitions` and `descriptions` features as described here.

-* First step is to create a section on the markdown document to store `definitions` and `abbreviations`.
+* The first step is to create a section on the markdown document to store `definitions` and `abbreviations`.
 We recommend calling this section `Terminology and Conventions`.
-* This new section should contain two subsections, `Definitions` and `Abbreviations`.
+* This new section should contain two subsections:
+   * `Definitions`, and
+   * `Abbreviations`.

 ### Definitions
-* This is how a `definition` section is defined on the markdown document:
+This is how a `definition` section is defined on the markdown document:

 ```html
  <dl>